Ornate hawk-eagle: Status

 The ornate hawk-eagle is, like many large birds of prey, probably naturally scarce.
 However, the species has shown a marked declining trend.
 Therefore, in 2012, the species was uplisted to Near Threatened.
 Currently the total population is estimated at between 13,300 and 33,300 individuals, a very small population considering the species' ample range.
 Various means of analysis in the Atlantic Forest of Brazil all showed it to be least densely populated of the three species of Spizaetus in the area.
 In particular, when compared to the black hawk-eagle, the ornate hawk-eagle is much less tolerant of partial deforestation and human disturbance and is generally rather more scarce.

 For example, in the fragmented forest of Paranapiacaba, Brazil, the black hawk-eagle was recorded 2.5 times more frequently during surveys than the ornate species.
 The species is locally extinct in several former parts of the range.
-It is thought to have gone extinct early due to increased extensive 19th century colonization in Tumbes, Peru as well as the Belém and probably the São Francisco regions of Brazil.Moura, N. G., Lees, A. C., Aleixo, A., Barlow, J., Dantas, S. M., Ferreira, J., Lima, M.D.F.C. & Gardner, T. A. (2014).
-Two hundred years of local avian extinctions in Eastern Amazonia.
-Conservation biology, 28(5), 1271–1281.
+It is thought to have gone extinct early due to increased extensive 19th century colonization in Tumbes, Peru as well as the Belém and probably the São Francisco regions of Brazil.
 More recently, the continued presence of breeding ornate hawk-eagles was considered doubtful or at critical threat level in western Ecuador and local biologists considered the species to be extirpated from Colima, Mexico.